-The exact details of your package would have been sent to you by your agent or one of our Reservations team.
+The exact details of your package should have been sent to you by your agent or one of our reservations team.
 If you would like confirmation please do not hesitate to contact us on [email protected].

-The following items are not included in your package and would be payable upon departure from the resort: soft drinks, alcoholic drinks, spa treatments, tours and excursions, additional dives or dive surcharges, any purchases from our gift shops, gratuities and airport departure taxes.
+The following items are not included in your package and would be payable upon departure from the resort: soft drinks, alcoholic drinks, espresso & café lattes, spa treatments, tours and excursions, additional dives or dive surcharges, any purchases from our gift shops, gratuities and airport departure taxes.

 All of our Cottages are air-conditioned.
 The rooms are also equipped with ceiling fans and mosquitos nets (which are rarely used).

 All guest rooms include 24 hour electricity, en-suite bathroom with hot and cold water with complimentary shampoo and body wash, hairdryer, air-conditioning, king-size bed or twin beds, wardrobe, table and chair, dispenser for cold as well as hot drinking water, complimentary tea & coffee, stocked mini-bar and electronic safe.